MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-close-account-periods.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: year closing, close accounting period, close fiscal year, bank account detailed trial balance ms.date: 06/25/2021 ms.author: jswymer ms.openlocfilehash: 5f668104fe6b0bbd9dbbf9295034547e298df916 ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.search.keywords: 'year closing, close accounting period, close fiscal year, bank account detailed trial balance' ms.search.form: 100 ms.date: 06/25/2021 ms.author: jswymer
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6436014"
 ---
 # <a name="close-accounting-periods"></a>Close Accounting Periods

 When a financial year is over, you must close the periods that comprise it.

 ## <a name="to-close-accounting-periods"></a>To close accounting periods

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Accounting Periods**, and then choose the related link.
 2. On the **Accounting Periods** page, choose the **Close Year** action.